“Grammar is a piano I play by ear.” — author Joan Didion.

 Anyone who has spent time with a young child knows that little ones mirror what they hear.
 If they grow up in a Japanese household, they learn to speak Japanese; if they mature in Sweden, they speak Swedish.

 In the United States, we have regional accents that affect speech.
-And we have varying levels of understanding about what Standard English means, plus of course the differences in what age groups, educational levels or professional circles consider standard.
+And we have varying levels of understanding about what comprises Standard American English — the way educated people speak and write — plus differences in what age groups, educational levels or professional circles consider standard.

 Because I believe effective communication is vital for positive personal and professional relationships — not to mention career success — I offer regular grammar tips via my blog.
-I hope that seeing (and saying either aloud or in our heads) what is considered standard usage of words and punctuation will enable you use English in a way that helps you achieve your life goals.
+I hope that seeing (and saying either aloud or in your head) what is considered standard usage of words and punctuation will enable you to use English in a way that helps you achieve your life goals.